TrueWinter/TwilioCallRouter/README.md

 Installing TwilioCallRouter behind a reverse proxy, such as Nginx, and configuring SSL is recommended.
 If using REFERs, please ensure that your proxy passes the protocol to TwilioCallRouter, or enable `refer_force_https`.
 Also ensure that the correct host header is passed.

+## Plugins

+TwilioCallRouter supports user-made plugins.
+See the [api/PLUGINS.md](api/PLUGINS.md) file for more information.

 ## Important Information

 Due to complexities with extracting E.164 numbers from SIP URIs, calls to certain numbers are currently unsupported.